pGrr/notes/README.md

 The options object is the most important API of Vue:

 * `el` - Provide the Vue instance an existing DOM element to mount on.
-It can be a CSS selector string or an actual HTMLElement
+    * It can be a CSS selector string or an actual HTMLElement
 * `template` - A string template to be used as the markup for the Vue instance.
 The template will replace the mounted element.
-In the template, you can use Vue's template syntax.
+    * In the template, you can use Vue's template syntax.
     * `render` can be used instead of template, to define it with js (or even jsx, react-wise)
-* `components` - A hash of components to be made available to the Vue instance (usable in the template).
+* `components` - A hash of components to be made available to the Vue instance
+    * components can be used in the template (or directly in the html bound with the vue instance)
 * `data` - The data object for the Vue instance.
-Vue will recursively convert its properties into getter/setters to make it “reactive”
+    * Vue will recursively convert its properties into getter/setters to make it “reactive”
+    * variables inside data can be used in the template (or directly in the html bound with the vue instance)
 * `props` - A list/hash of attributes that are exposed to accept data from the parent component.
-It has an Array-based simple syntax and an alternative Object-based syntax that allows advanced configurations such as type checking, custom validation and default values
+    * It has an Array-based simple syntax and an alternative Object-based syntax that allows advanced configurations such as type checking, custom validation and default values
+    * props values will be passed as html properties of the custom element
     * `propsData` can be used only on the root Vue instance (`new Vue(...)`) and will pass the given values as props, instead of passing them via the template (for simplifying testing)
 * `methods` - Methods to be mixed into the Vue instance.
-You can access these methods directly on the VM instance, or use them in directive expressions.
-All methods will have their this context automatically bound to the Vue instance. __You should not use an arrow function to define a method__ (or this won't be the Vue instance, it will be undefined)
+    * You can access these methods directly on the VM instance, or use them in directive expressions.
+    * All methods will have their this context automatically bound to the Vue instance. __You should not use an arrow function to define a method__ (or this won't be the Vue instance, it will be undefined)
 * `computed` - Computed properties to be mixed into the Vue instance.
+    * Computed properties are cached, and only re-computed on reactive dependency changes (unlike methods, [see more](https://vuejs.org/v2/guide/computed.html#Computed-Caching-vs-Methods)).
+    * For some tasks, e.g. async fetching, watch is more appropriate ([see more](https://vuejs.org/v2/guide/computed.html#Computed-vs-Watched-Property)).
-All getters and setters have their this context automatically bound to the Vue instance.
-Computed properties are cached, and only re-computed on reactive dependency changes.
-Note that __if you use an arrow function with a computed property, this won’t be the component’s instance, but you can still access the instance as the function’s first argument__.
+    * All getters and setters have their this context automatically bound to the Vue instance. __If you use an arrow function with a computed property, this won’t be the component’s instance, but you can still access the instance as the function’s first argument__.
 * `watch` - An object where keys are expressions to watch and values are the corresponding callbacks.
-The value can also be a string of a method name, or an Object that contains additional options.
-The Vue instance will call `$watch()` for each entry in the object at instantiation. __You should not use an arrow function to define a method__ (or this won't be the Vue instance, it will be undefined)
+    * The value can also be a string of a method name, or an Object that contains additional options.
+The Vue instance will call `$watch()` for each entry in the object at instantiation.
+    * Computed properties should be preferred when you have some data that needs to change based on some other data - [more](https://vuejs.org/v2/guide/computed.html#Computed-vs-Watched-Property)
+    * __You should not use an arrow function to define a method__ (or this won't be the Vue instance, it will be undefined)
 * [Lifecycle hooks](https://vuejs.org/v2/api/#Options-Lifecycle-Hooks) provide a way to define callbacks to be executed on certain moments in the instance's lifecycle
 * [See reference](https://vuejs.org/v2/api/) for advanded options such as
     * [`directives`, `filters`](https://vuejs.org/v2/api/#Options-Assets)